rtc-io/rtc-mesh/README.md

 Create a new `RTCPeerConnection` for the specified target id.
 This method also handles basic initialization of the peer connection.

+#### _monitorIncomingBroadcasts

+This method responds to incoming datastream events and checks to see if it is a negotiate type stream.
+If so we need to create a broadcast receiver.

 #### _negotiate(targetId, pc, negotiateFn)

 Used to handle the `createOffer` or `createAnswer` interaction.